Buffer vs Hootsuite: Who Wins The Social Media Battle?

 You can use Instagram photos to make an infinite number of customized pages.

-Paid options begin at $15 per month for Buffer (their Pro plan) and $29 per month for Hootsuite (Professional plan).
+Paid options begin at $6 per month per channel for Buffer and $99 per month for Hootsuite (Professional plan).
 However, at this level, comparing the two applications becomes more difficult.

-On this subscription, Buffer has a limit of 100 planned posts across 8 social accounts.
-But Hootsuite has an infinite number of posts across ten social accounts.
+On this subscription, Buffer allows you unlimited per channel.
+Hootsuite has an infinite number of posts across ten social accounts.

 The rest of Buffer and Hootsuite’s plans are aimed at businesses of various sizes.